-Then, out he’d climb, keys jangling, whistling as he made his way inside.
+Then out he’d climb, keys jangling and whistling as he made his way inside.

-I turned eight and started piano lessons, and as I practised, Dad would slip in, and sit in his listening spot on the lounge.
-I’d play my scales, and when I’d finish and look around, he’d be sitting with his head back, his eyes closed.
+I turned eight and started piano lessons and as I practised, Dad would slip in and sit in his listening spot on the lounge.
+I’d play my scales.
+When I’d finished I’d look around and he’d be sitting with his head back, his eyes closed.
 He’d open them and say, ‘That sounds really nice’, and I’d say, ‘It’s only scales’, and he’d say, ‘Doesn’t matter.
 I could sit here all night listening to it.’

 And it made me smile and feel warm that I could bring such pleasure to my father.